 Everyone knows it can be expensive to live in New York City.
-It’s fair to say that more people are “house poor” here than in almost any other place on the planet.
+So it’s fair to say that more people are “house poor” here than in almost any other place on the planet.

 If you plan to be away from home for a while, subletting your NYC apartment can help you make back most or all your rent.
-This process can also let you take on a roommate who can share some of the expenses.
+This process can also let you hire a roommate to share some expenses.

 Here is the information you need to know to get that process started.